-1.6 Add 15-Minute Stall Near Each High-Turnover Business in the Downtown Core Upon Request (Up to 2 Per Block Face)
+1.6 Add 15-Minute Stall at Nearest Intersection on Blocks that Have at Least One High-Turnover Business in the Downtown Core (Up to 2 Per Block Face)

-- Action: Work with businesses to identify locations where high-turnover (15minute) parking stalls are needed to serve very short-term trips; upon request, locate new 15-minute stalls at intersections or at mid-block pedestrian crossings so that drivers know where to look for these highturnover spaces. - Reasoning: Other than the 15-minute zone near the Post Office, there are very few 15-minute parking stalls in Downtown.
-Additional 15-minute stalls near businesses with a very short average duration of stay (coffee shops, dry cleaners, etc.) will make it easier for customers to make a quick stop without having to search for parking.
-Requests should be initiated by business owners rather than by the Town to ensure these stalls are added to locations that have a need for very short-term parking.
-Requesting businesses should be informed that the stalls will not be actively enforced (except during their normal enforcement routes), and abuse would need to be reported.

-- Intended Outcomes: Increased customer satisfaction, reduced traffic associated with vehicles circulating in search of parking. - Additional Resources Needed: Capital costs of signage/installation, staff time to develop forms, distribute to business, and process results.
+- Action: Town staff will identify locations where high-turnover (15minute) parking stalls are needed to serve very short-term trips; new 15-minute stalls will be located at intersections or at mid-block pedestrian crossings so that drivers know where to look for these high-turnover spaces. - Reasoning: Other than the 15-minute zone near the Post Office, there are very few 15-minute parking stalls in Downtown.
+Additional 15-minute stalls near businesses with a very short average duration of stay (coffee shops, dry cleaners, drop-off zones in front of hotels, etc.) will make it easier for customers to make a quick stop without having to search for parking.
+Town staff will identify blocks that contain high-turnover businesses and will convert one or more stalls to 15-minute stalls at the nearest intersection.
+Businesses should be informed that the stalls will not be actively enforced (except during their normal enforcement routes), and abuse would need to be reported. - Intended Outcomes: Increased customer satisfaction, reduced traffic associated with vehicles circulating in search of parking. - Implementation: - Cost: Low Primarily additional signage and installation